Turkey travel guide – Why go, how dangerous is Turkey, travel itinerary and sites not too miss!

 There are so many fascinating things to see in Cappadocia that you could spend weeks here discovering new places.
 The main ‘must-see’ attractions are the two open-air museums and the underground cities.
 Don’t miss Goreme Open Air Museum with it’s cave churches and Zelve Open Air Museum a cave town with churches.
 The underground cities are another must see.
 Kaymakli Underground City, the largest underground city and Derinkuyu Underground City the deepest underground city are spectacular.
 We really enjoyed this, it was a fantastic tour!

 Cappadocia is known around the world as one of the best places to fly with hot air balloons.
 This Cappadocia hot air balloon flight is definitely a bucket list adventure!
 The spectacular surrealistic landscapes combined with excellent flying conditions allow hundreds of balloons to take off every morning!

 Accommodation in Cappadocia

-Ali’s guesthouse very nice social place the rooms are in a cave house which is kind of awesome but dark inside the dorm.
+Ali’s guesthouse very nice is a social place, the rooms are in a cave house which is kind of awesome but dark inside the dorm.
 Ali’s Guest House is located in Göreme, just 3.2 km from Capadokya.
-9$ for a dormitory bed or $23 for a double room breakfast and all day coffee and tea included; Kosi Pension nice backpackers with swimming pool $7 for dormitory bed, $19 for a double room.
+9$ for a dormitory bed or $31 for a double room breakfast and all day coffee and tea included.

 Pamukkale is a town in western Turkey known for the mineral-rich thermal waters flowing down white travertines (terraces) on a nearby hillside.
 The gleaming white calcite terraces look like snowy slopes on photos and the warm mineral rich waters form gleaming blue pools that you can swim in.
 Pamukkale means cotton castle in Turkish and the name is self explanatory if you look at photos.
 The terraces neighbors Hierapolis, an ancient Roman spa city founded around 190 B.C.
 Ruins there include a well-preserved theater and a necropolis with sarcophagi that stretch for 2km.